 Your employer must also include documents demonstrating that it has the ability to pay your offered wage, such as tax returns, profit and loss statements, or your pay stubs if you are currently working for that employer.

-The green card portion of the application requires a signed Form I-485; signed Form G-28 (if an attorney is handling your case); a copy of your birth certificate and marriage certificate (if you are married); passport-style photographs; and a completed medical examination performed by a USCIS-designated Civil Surgeon.
+The green card portion of the application requires a signed Form I-485; signed Form G-28 (if an attorney is handling your case); a copy of your birth certificate and marriage certificate (if you are married), with English-language translation if need be; passport-style photographs meeting Department of State specifications; and a completed medical examination performed by a USCIS-designated Civil Surgeon.
 Because of the sometimes lengthy processing times and the two-year validity period for the medical exam report, many applicants choose to submit the medical exam later, such as when responding to a Request for Evidence or appearing for an interview at the local USCIS office.

 If you have dependents (spouse and children) who are filing for green cards too, each must complete an entire I-485 application, including photographs, medical examinations, birth certificates, and so on.

 Sometimes it takes applicants a long time to gather all of the documents necessary for the I-485 application.
 You can file this application either at the same time as your I-140 or any time thereafter, as long as your priority date remains current.

 Once a priority date becomes current, it typically remains current.
 However, it is possible that your priority date might become current one month, and then in future months no longer be current.
 This is called "retrogression."
 It can happen if USCIS receives an enormous amount of green card applications that use up all of the available green cards in that category.